Skip to main content

 • Select the Slot icon to choose a new slot.
 Select slot 3.

-Image showing the slot options in VEXcode V5 with a red box around Slot 3
+Slot selection in VEXcode V5 with a red box around Slot 3 of 8.

 • Download (in C++) the project.

-Image showing the VEXcode V5 Toolbar with a red box around the download icon
+Download button in the VEXcode V5 Toolbar highlighted with a red box around it, between the green Brain icon and the Run and Stop buttons.

 • Check to make sure your project has downloaded (in C++) by looking at the Robot Brain’s screen.
 The project name WaitReverse should be listed in Slot 3.